Who Should Not Buy a CoolBot

 CoolBot Systems Are Not As Efficient Below 36°F (2.2°C)

-As mentioned above, the further below 40°F (4.4°C) you need your cooler, the harder the CoolBot system has to work.
-Luckily, the CoolBot is pretty tough and can get most of our customers to 36°F (2.2°C) without an issue.
+As mentioned above, the further below 40°F (4.4°C) you need your cooler, the harder the A/C has to work.
+Luckily, the CoolBot is pretty tough and can get most of our customers to 36°F (2.2°C) without an issue as long as their A/C is properly sized and the room properly insulated.
 Below 36°F, you need to be sure that (A) your cooler is very well insulated and built , (B) your A/C is oversized vs. our A/C selection guidelines, (C) you minimize door openings, and/or (D) you are okay with it taking longer to longer to hit your target temperature.

 CoolBot Systems Don't Freeze

 The CoolBot and the air conditioners it works with are not designed to freeze.
-If you need to freeze, buy a freezer!
+If you need to freeze, you’ll have to buy a freezer – no way around it!

 Winter Operations and A/C Selection

-If you plan to use your walk-in cooler through harsh winters, be sure to touch base with us on A/C selection.
-LG, Haier and Samsung are all great A/C units for winter operations.
-However, we’ve had complications with some brands including Frigidaire.
-Reach out to us at 888-871-5723 or email@example.com to discuss any questions on the best A/Cs to select for winter operations.
+If you plan to use your walk-in cooler through harsh winters, we have a great guide (Winter Setup Guide) to set up your cooler for winter use.
+LG, Haier and Danby are all great A/C units for winter operations.
+Reach out to us at email@example.com to discuss any questions you may have related to using your CoolBot system in the winter.

 In order for a CoolBot to successfully cool your cooler, we have to make sure we are working with the right size A/C unit and the cooler is well insulated.
-Follow our Cooler Construction Guide and Our AC Sizing Guide to make sure we’re setting you up for success.
+Follow our Cooler Construction Guide and our A/C Sizing Guide to make sure we’re setting you up for success.
 Questions about a really big room or special cooler situation?
-Just give us a call – 888-871-5723 or email firstname.lastname@example.org and we’ll brainstorm with you if the CoolBot is right for you.
+Just give us a call – 888-871-5723 or email firstname.lastname@example.org and we’ll brainstorm if the CoolBot is right for you.

 “After getting a quote of $6,500 to supply and install a conventional refrigeration system, I decided to continue looking and found your add on the Internet.
 I checked out your site, including recommendations, how to install, and testimonials.
 I decided to give CoolBot a try.”